IBM/docker101/workshop/lab-3/README.md

 So far you have learned how to run applications using docker on your local machine, but what about running dockerized applications in production?
 There are a number of problems that come with building an application for production: scheduling services across distributed nodes, maintaining high availability, implementing reconciliation, scaling, and logging... just to name a few.

 There are several orchestration solutions out there that help you solve some of these problems.
-One example is the [IBM Bluemix Container Service](https://www.ibm.com/cloud-computing/bluemix/containers) which uses [Kubernetes](https://kubernetes.io/) to run containers in production.
+One example is the [IBM Kubernetes Service](https://cloud.ibm.com/kubernetes/catalog/create) which uses [Kubernetes](https://kubernetes.io/) to run containers in production.

 Before we introduce you to Kubernetes, we will teach you how to orchestrate applications using Docker Swarm.
 Docker Swarm is the orchestration tool that comes built-in to the Docker Engine.